PhasonMatrix/ImageProcessingSandbox/README.md

 # ImageProcessingSandbox

 Image viewer for developing and testing image processing algorithms.
+Side-by-side image viewer for before-and-after images.
+Zoom and pan for inspecting details.

 Create your own image procssing class, inheriting from `AbstractImageProcessor`, like this: